stevenharja/php-test-covid/README.md

 # Using the application

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
-This is the application used for PHP Full Stack Developer role test, and below are the guidelines to using the application.
+This is the application used for PHP Full Stack Developer role test, and below are the guidelines to using the application. **Make sure to install all the required packages before using the application: npm i / npm install**

 ## Preparation Before Using The Application